Proudly Serving the Citizens of Beaufort County, South Carolina

 Patrol operations are separated into two branches defined by the geography of Beaufort County.
 The Broad River Bridge divides Beaufort County into two sectors, each patrolled by the Northern and Southern Enforcement branches respectively.

 Patrol operations for both Northern and Southern branches are organized into four teams.
 Patrol deputies work 12-hour shifts, rotating monthly between night and day hours.
+These teams are also separated into patrol areas in their respective branches.

 In addition to responding to an average of more than 280,000 calls for service annually, deputies conduct approximately 16,000 traffic stops each year.
-Among the other duties commonly performed by patrol deputies are community relations, proactive business and residential patrol, accident investigation, crime prevention and prisoner transport.
+Among the other duties commonly performed by patrol deputies are community relations, proactive business and residential patrol, accident investigation, crime prevention and more.